hyperspy/hyperspy/doc/user_guide/model.rst

 .. warning::

     When the attribute ``metadata.Signal.Noise_properties.variance``
-    is defined, the default behaviour is to perform a weighted least-squares fit using the inverse variance.
+    is defined, the behaviour is to perform a weighted least-squares fit using the inverse of the noise variance as the weights.

-    In this scenario, to explicitly disable weighting, pass ``m.fit(weights=None)``.
+    In this scenario, to disable weighting, you will need to unset the attribute ``metadata.Signal.Noise_properties.variance``,
+    for example by calling ``s.set_variance(None)``.

 Poisson maximum likelihood estimation